 November 11, 1988, Reagan gave these remarks at the Veterans Day Ceremony at the Vietnam Veterans Memorial.
 Source: Reagan Library.

 What do you think?
 Let me know in the comments below.
 Tell me if there is a comic book, movie, or novel you would like me to review.
-While you are at it, check out my movie reviews of The Outpost and Obamagate.
+While you are at it, check out my Top 10 Amazing Quotes Of Sandra Day O’Connor.
 Don’t forget to like, share, and subscribe for more posts like this one.